 For example, the result may indicate if an email is real, its age, if the phone number exists, if it's roaming, who is the mobile service provider, if the SSN is valid, if it relates to the person's name, if the address is real and corresponds to the person, etc.

-Validations can be managed from the Identity data validation page of the Admin Portal.
-For each type of validation, you can control which providers to enable.
+Use cases can be managed from the Data Validation page of the Admin Portal or via API.
 When data validation is requested, Transmit will perform the data validation using the services that correspond to the use case specified in the request.

 From the Identity data validation page of the Admin Portal, you can run a simulation of a data validation process based on the enabled providers.
 Once you provide data for testing and click Test, the validation results will be displayed.

-Data validations are performed when needed using our dedicated API, by sending a POST request with the identity data you want to validate.
-Transmit will send the data to the enabled providers to validate concurrently and then process the results they return.
+Data validations are performed when needed using our dedicated API by sending a POST request with the identity data you want to validate and the use case.
+Transmit will send the data to the corresponding services to validate concurrently and then process the results they return.
 The API response will include a single JSON that encapsulates all the provider results.

 See the Data Validation API Reference